Software From OpenUPM

 You will indemnify openupm, its officers, directors, employees, representatives, and agents, and hold them harmless for, all liability, expenses, damages, and costs from any third-party claims, demands, lawsuits, or other proceedings alleging that your content, your use of the services, or both, violate the intellectual property right of a third party, this agreement, or applicable law.
 You will not settle any such proceeding without the prior written consent of openupm.
 OpenUPM will notify you of any such proceeding it becomes aware of.

-OpenUPM is not an official service provided by Unity Technologies Inc.
+OpenUPM is an open-source service, not an official service provided by Unity Technologies Inc.

 Use of the services is at your sole risk.
 The services are provided on an "as is" and "as available" basis.
 OpenUPM expressly disclaims all warranties of any kind, whether express, implied, or statutory, including implied warranties of title, noninfringement, merchantability, and fitness for a particular purpose.